interpals/we-want-you/README.md

 - Redux/Redux-Thunk/Redux-Saga
 - JS at a good level

-Will be a plus if you known:
+Will be a plus if you know:

 - React-Native

 # Junior React-Native Developer $

-You must known:
+You must know:

 - React
 - NPM